-In the case of short stays, citizens of countries that are not part of the European Union but within the Schengen Area (Iceland, Liechtenstein, Norway, and Switzerland), as well as citizens of some third states such as the United States of America, Singapore, Hong Kong and Macao Special Administrative Regions (among others) do not require a visa to enter Portugal.
-British citizens can travel to Portugal for holidays or short trips of up to three months without needing a visa, holding only a valid passport, which should be valid for the whole time one is in Portugal.
-Citizens of those countries are required only to present an ID or passport issued by their country of origin.
+Citizens of non-European Union countries that are part of the Schengen Area (Iceland, Liechtenstein, Norway, and Switzerland), as well as citizens from certain third countries such as the United States, Singapore, and the Hong Kong and Macao Special Administrative Regions, do not require a visa for short stays in Portugal.
+British citizens can also visit Portugal for holidays or short trips of up to three months without needing a visa, as long as they hold a valid passport that covers their entire stay in Portugal.
+Citizens from these countries are only required to present an ID or passport issued by their country of origin upon entry.

-The citizens of EU countries wishing to reside in Portugal for more than three months must apply for a registration certificate at the municipality of the Portuguese area of residence within 30 days of the end of the three months of residence.
+EU citizens who wish to reside in Portugal for more than three months must apply for a registration certificate at the local municipality in their area of residence within 30 days after their initial three-month stay.

-Holders of a registration certificate who have resided for more than five consecutive years in Portugal will have to apply for a permanent residence certificate, which will be issued by AIMA, I. P. ("Agência para a Integração, Migrações e Asilo").
+Those holding a registration certificate and residing in Portugal for more than five consecutive years must apply for a permanent residence certificate, which is issued by AIMA, I.P.
+(Agência para a Integração, Migrações e Asilo).